Feyerabend/vm/add/README.md

 straitforward.
 An example is going from `('add', 1, 19)` to `['PUSH 1', 'PUSH 19', 'ADD']` and running it on the vm which gives `20` as a result.

+## references

+* Kogge, Peter M., *The architecture of symbolic computers*, McGraw-Hill, New York, 1991.